arikkert/ansible-podmanhost/README.md

 Deploy host has *ansible* and *ansible-galaxy* installed.
 Target host has CentOS >= 8 installed.
 Requires root access to target host.
-Requires an extra disk */dev/sdb* of at least 40 GB in size for future pod/container data.
+Target host has an extra disk */dev/sdb* of at least 40 GB in size for future pod/container data.

 Variables
 --------------